espocrm/documentation/user-guide/case-management.md

 To prevent overlooking of new cases users can add Case entity type to the Global Auto-follow list at Preferences.
 Then they will automatically follow every new case.

-Note: If there is no portal user accociated with linked contact then customer won't receive email notifications about updates in the Stream.
+Note: If there is no portal user accociated with a linked contact then customer won't receive email notifications about updates in the Stream.
 You need to use emails for communication.

 ### Email-to-Case